AresValley/Artemis/docs/installation.md

 ---

 ## :simple-linux: Linux
+1. On Linux, the xcb plugin is utilized to supply the essential functionality required for Qt GUI and Qt Widgets to operate on [X11](https://doc.qt.io/qt-6/linux-requirements.html).
+On some Linux distributions the required dependencies are already met, but in many cases, you will need to install them.
+To install the dependencies use:

+    ```
+    sudo apt install libxcb-cursor0
+    ```

-1. Download `Artemis-Linux-x86_64-4.x.x.tar` in the Assets menu from the [:material-download: LATEST RELEASE](https://github.com/AresValley/Artemis/releases) and extract the tarball archive in a folder of your choice.
+2. Download `Artemis-Linux-x86_64-4.x.x.tar` in the Assets menu from the [:material-download: LATEST RELEASE](https://github.com/AresValley/Artemis/releases) and extract the tarball archive in a folder of your choice.
-2. Before running `app.bin`, be sure to have the executable permissions to the binary file with:
+3. Before running `app.bin`, be sure to have the executable permissions to the binary file with:

     ```
     chmod 700 app.bin